aalmiray/griffon_sample_apps/devoxx/README.txt

 The application is not yet finished, it's missing some features I'd like to show:
 - custom table/list renderers
-- a porper schedule layout
+- a proper schedule layout

 Enjoy!